 Applied Learning Environment (ALE)

 ALE is a specialized instruction setting for students in special education.
 This instructional setting is intended for students who have a moderate to severe cognitive disability, need functional academics, and daily living skills to promote independence.
-Students’ access grade level TEKS at the prerequisite skill level and need intensive individualized instruction in a variety of instructional settings with substantial modificationsfor ALE
+Students’ access grade level TEKS at the prerequisite skill level and need intensive individualized instruction in a variety of instructional settings with substantial modifications for ALE

-Behavior Mastery Center (BMC/BASE)
+Behavior Mastery Center (BMC)

-The BMC and BASE programs specialize in supporting the individual educational needs of each student through behavioral and academic foundations.
+The BMC programs specialize in supporting the individual educational needs of each student through behavioral and academic foundations.
 Our primary objective is to provide an environment that contributes to the acquisition of academic and pro-social behavior skills that generalize throughout all aspects of a student's life.

 Early Childhood Special Education (ECSE)